-Top creatives reveal what they wish they knew at college.
-Follow their advice, and use it to get a headstart in your creative career!
+Top creatives reveal what they wish they knew at college - and how you can get a headstart in your creative career!

 Design school is great.
 It gives you the opportunity to develop as a designer, illustrator or artist – giving you preparation for your career in the real world.
 But it can't teach you everything.
 With that in mind, we've talked to some successful creative professionals and gleaned what they wished they knew when they were at college – giving you a headstart on your course mates.